barcek/docNxgres/README.md

 npm test
 ```

-This script sets two environment variables to override development values defined in the '.env' file and contains the `mocha --recursive` command.
+This script sets four environment variables to override development values defined in the '.env' file and contains the `mocha --recursive` command.
 The `--recursive` flag ensures tests in subdirectories are also run.

-Both scripts can be found in the file 'package.json'.

-When complete, the database container can be stopped with `Ctrl-C` and the containers and database volume removed using the command:
+When complete, the containers can be stopped with `Ctrl-C` and the containers and volumes removed using the command:

 ```shell
 npm run test:down